Onufriivka Raion

 At the time of disestablishment, the raion consisted of one hromada, Onufriivka settlement hromada with the administration in Onufriivka.

 Geography

 The raion was located in the northeastern part of Kirovohrad Oblast and was bordered to the north by Poltava Oblast, to the east by Dnipropetrovsk Oblast, to the southwest by Oleksandriia Raion and Dnipropetrovsk Oblast, and to the west by Svitlovodsk Raion.
-The territory of the raion was 889 km ² (3,6% of area of the oblast).
+The area of the raion was 889 km2 (3.6% of area of the oblast).

 History

-The oldest traces of human existence in Onufriivka area date from the Neolithic era.
+The oldest traces of human existence in the Onufriivka area date from the Neolithic era.

 The district center, being the town of Onufriivka, was founded in the early 17th century.
-The settlement was named after Zaporizhzhya Cossack Onufriyenko.
+The settlement was named after Zaporizhzhia Cossack Onufriyenko.